markmbaum/ClearSky.jl/docs/src/gas_objects.md

 Ω = AtmosphericDomain((100,350), 12, (1,1e5), 24);
 ```

-defines 2500 evenly spaced wavenumber samples over the longwave window and an atmospheric domain between 100-350 K and 1-1e5 Pa.
+defines 2500 evenly spaced wavenumber samples over a typical window of longwave wavenumbers and an atmospheric domain between 100-350 K and 1-1e5 Pa.
 The numbers 12 and 24 define the number of interpolation nodes along the temperature and pressure axes, respectively.

 Now you can create a gas object directly from a `par` file containing the spectral line data from HITRAN.
 For example, to load carbon dioxide from the file `"CO2.par"` and assign a well-mixed concentration of 400 ppm,
 ```julia
 co2 = WellMixedGas("CO2.par", 400e-6, ν, Ω)
 ```
 In the background, `ClearSky` does the following
-1. reads line data
+1. reads the line data
 2. computes absorption cross-sections for each wavenumber, temperature, and pressure point defined by `ν` and `Ω` (using the [`voigt!`](@ref) profile by default)
 3. generates high-accuracy interpolation functions for the temperature-pressure grid at each wavenumber
 4. stores concentration information

-Consequently, loading gases will take some time.
+Consequently, loading gases may take some time.
 It will be faster with more threads and with fewer wavenumber, temperature, and pressure points.

 ## Retrieving Cross-Sections

 Gases are [function-like objects](https://docs.julialang.org/en/v1/manual/methods/#Function-like-objects).
 They can be used like functions to retrieve **concentration-scaled** cross-sections at any temperature and pressure within the atmospheric domain.
-For example, computing cross-sections at a specific temperature and pressure, 250 K and 10000 Pa for example, is as simple as
+Computing cross-sections at a specific temperature and pressure, 250 K and 10000 Pa for example, is as simple as

 ```julia
 co2(250, 1e4)